Queens: Government

-Since 1990 the Borough President has acted as an advocate for the borough at the mayoral agencies, the City Council, the New York state government, and corporations.
+Since 1990, the Borough President has acted as an advocate for the borough at the mayoral agencies, the City Council, the New York state government, and corporations.
 Queens' Borough President is Donovan Richards, elected in November 2020 as a Democrat.
 Queens Borough Hall is the seat of government and is located in Kew Gardens.

 The Democratic Party holds most public offices.
 Sixty-three percent of registered Queens voters are Democrats.
 Local party platforms center on affordable housing, education, and economic development.
 Controversial political issues in Queens include development, noise, and the cost of housing.

-Each of the city's five counties has its criminal court system and District Attorney, the chief public prosecutor who is directly elected by popular vote.
-Richard A. Brown, who ran on both the Republican and Democratic Party tickets, was the District Attorney of Queens County from 1991 to 2018.
-The new DA as of January 2020 is Melinda Katz.
+Queens, like all of the city's five counties, has its own criminal court system and District Attorney, the chief public prosecutor who is directly elected by popular vote.
+Since January 2020, the District Attorney of Queens County is Melinda Katz.
 Queens has 12 seats on the New York City Council, the second-largest number among the five boroughs.
 It is divided into 14 community districts, each served by a local Community Board.
 Community Boards are representative bodies that field complaints and serve as advocates for residents.

 Although Queens is heavily Democratic, it is considered a swing county in New York politics.
 Republican political candidates who do well in Queens usually win citywide or statewide elections.
 Republicans such as former Mayors Rudolph Giuliani and Michael Bloomberg won majorities in Queens.
-Republican State Senator Serphin Maltese represented a district in central and southern Queens for twenty years until his defeat in 2008 by Democratic City Councilman Joseph Addabbo Jr. In 2002, Queens voted against incumbent Republican Governor of New York George Pataki in favor of his Democratic opponent, Carl McCall by a slim margin.
+Republican State Senator Serphin R. Maltese represented a district in central and southern Queens for twenty years until his defeat in 2008 by Democratic City Councilman Joseph Addabbo Jr. In 2002, Queens voted against incumbent Republican Governor of New York George Pataki in favor of his Democratic opponent, Carl McCall by a slim margin.

 On the national level, Queens has not voted for a Republican candidate in a presidential election since 1972, when Queens voters chose Richard Nixon over George McGovern.
-From 1996 until 2024, Democratic presidential candidates have received over 70% of the popular vote in Queens, with Kamala Harris being the first Democrat to receive less than 70% of the borough's votes since Bill Clinton in 1992.
+From 1996 until 2024, Democratic presidential candidates received over 70% of the popular vote in Queens, with Kamala Harris being the first Democrat to receive less than 70% of the borough's votes since Bill Clinton in 1992.
 Since the first election of Donald Trump in 2016, Queens has become known in the United States for its surge in progressive politics and grassroots campaigning.
-Coincidentally during his third run for president in 2024, Trump cracked 37% in Queens.
-This was the strongest performance for a Republican since 1988 due to Trump's strong gains in NYC.
+During his third run for president in 2024, Donald Trump cracked 37% in Queens, which was the strongest performance for a Republican since 1988.